Elliotto3836/GameReviews/README.md

 # Game Critics

-A website for reviewing games built on Node.JS, Express, Mongoose, and tailwind.
+A website for reviewing games built on Node.JS, Express, Mongoose, and Tailwind.